The History of Antibiotic Awareness Week

-The theme named ‘Antibiotics: Handle with Care’ sends a message that antibiotics should be used to treat bacterial infections when there is a proof of one when they are prescribed by a healthcare professional, and advisable not to be shared with other people while being taken through the full course of the treatment.
+The theme named ‘’Be Antibiotics Aware: Smart Use, Best Care” sends a message that antibiotics should be used to treat bacterial infections when there is proof of one when they are prescribed by a healthcare professional, and advisable not to be shared with other people while being taken through the full course of the treatment.

-Antimicrobial resistance isn’t a myth, but a serious threat to the global public health and the effective treatment of many infectious diseases.
-With the development of AMR, not only the effectiveness of treating infectious diseases is being compromised, but also the successful accomplishment of surgical procedures, chemotherapies and more.
+Antimicrobial resistance isn’t a myth, but a serious threat to global public health and the effective treatment of many infectious diseases.
+With the development of AMR, not only the effectiveness of treating infectious diseases is being compromised, but also the successful accomplishment of surgical procedures, chemotherapies, and more.